DAR Motion Pictures: History

-Way Forward
+Way forward

 The company also has various other projects under development currently including a remake of the Malayalam movie Bangalore Days and a biopic on Arunima Sinha - a national level volleyball player who was pushed from a running train by some robbers in 2011, before going on to become the first female amputee to climb Mount Everest.
 DAR has also recently forayed into the digital space, is currently in the process of setting up both web-series and original films for the leading OTT/digital platforms.
-The year 2020 will also see DAR officially entering into films in the Southern Indian languages.
+In 2020, DAR officially entered films production in the Southern Indian languages.

 Key people

 The management team at DAR consists of the founders Arun Rangachari (also the chairman) and Vivek Rangachari, along with their COO, Sethumadhavan Napan.